kaustubhgupta/PortfolioFy/docs/wiki/Python-Backend.md

 ### functions/addHackathon.py

 It has the same functionality as addBlogs.py.
 The only difference is of replacement comment: `<!-- HACKATHON-ENTRY -->`.
 You are free to customize the CSS and HTML tags here.

+### functions/addSocialLinks.py

+This function takes in the social_links parameter and converts it into the html code.
+The HTML code contains the link to that particular social platform with the associated logo.
+The function checks for the platform and assignes the key as that platform and value as the link.
+The check is done via the regular expressions.